Raul789/Fertility-Data-Analysis-Program/README.md

 # Fertility Data Analysis Program

 ## Overview
 This project is designed to analyze fertility-related data using machine learning techniques.
 It implements Logistic Regression and K-Nearest Neighbors (KNN) for predicting the fertility diagnosis (`N` → 0, `O` → 1) based on various features such as age, sitting hours, and more.
 The program also includes custom functions for data preprocessing, train-test splitting, k-fold cross-validation, and hyperparameter optimization.
+It's main feature is the ability to predict wether a semen probe is fertile or not based on it's propper features.

 The dataset used in this project is available at the UCI Machine Learning Repository:
 [https://archive.ics.uci.edu/dataset/244/fertility](https://archive.ics.uci.edu/dataset/244/fertility)